List of Gladiators UK events: Pyramid

-Two contenders would race up a giant black-and-white pyramid.
-Both contenders would have a Gladiator assigned to them who would try to prevent them from reaching the summit.
+Two contenders would race up a giant black-and-white pyramid with steps 2 ft in height.
+The aim for the contenders was to reach the summit, the aim of the Gladiators was to stop them.
+Each contender would have a Gladiator assigned to them.
 The Gladiator was not permitted to touch the contender until they had passed the second step.
-While the contenders started on different sides of the pyramid, they were not required to stay on their own side.
-The contenders aimed to reach the summit, whilst the Gladiators aimed to stop them.
-This event was axed in 1996 after Jet was badly injured in a live show, causing her retirement from Gladiators.
+While the contenders started on different sides of the pyramid, they were not required to stay on their own side and had free run of the entire Pyramid.
+This event was dropped in 1996 after Jet was badly injured in the Sheffield live shows, causing her retirement from Gladiators.
 Youdale later revealed that she compressed her spinal cord, and narrowly avoided breaking her neck.
+It was reintroduced in series 6 with smaller steps which increased in height the further up the pyramid you got.
+A new “red step” was brought in which, once reached, meant the contender had free run to the top.
+However, it wasn't popular with viewers because it lacked the excitement of the original and consequently it was axed again for series 7.

-It was reintroduced in series 6 with smaller steps and a red step which, once reached, the contender has free run to the top.
-However, it was unpopular with viewers as it lacked the excitement of the original and consequently it was axed again.
-The event returned in series 9 and 10 (Sky series 1 and 2).
+The event returned in series 9 and 10 (Sky series 1 and 2), and in series 10, a new three point zone was introduced on the sixth step.
+Three points if the contender was in the scoring zone after time expires.
+Also, gladiators could not tackle a contender below the second step.